 Borders bookstores were huge!
 Unlike B. Dalton, where you went when you

-actually wanted to buy a book, you could go to Borders and spend hours perusing the inventory with a cup of coffee.
+and spend hours perusing the inventory with a cup of coffee.
 Also unlike B. Dalton, Borders were almost always an anchor store, so if you did buy books, you didn't have to lug them through the mall back to you car.
 The company is one of the more recent to close its doors; they filed for bankruptcy and ceased operations in 2011.

 17. Shoppers Fair